My Utmost for His Highest (album)

-My Utmost for His Highest is the first of three albums of songs inspired by Oswald Chambers' devotional My Utmost for His Highest.
+My Utmost for His Highest is the first of three albums of songs inspired by Oswald Chambers' devotional of the same name.
 The album, produced by Brown Bannister, features performances by popular Christian musicians of songs relating to a day from Chamber's book.
 It was the first album to receive the GMA Dove Award for Special Event Album of the Year, and was nominated for a Grammy Award for Best Pop/Contemporary Gospel Album.

 The two additional albums produced in the series were My Utmost for His Highest: The Covenant and My Utmost for His Highest: Quiet Prayers.